grpc/proposal/A71-xds-fallback.md

 ## Temporary environment variable protection

 This option will be behind `GRPC_EXPERIMENTAL_XDS_FALLBACK`.
-If this variable is unset or is false, only one xDS server will be read from the bootstrap file.
+If this variable is unset or is `false`, only the first server configuration from the `xds_servers` field in the bootstrap file will be used.
+This applies for the top-level `xds_servers` field and the per-authority `xds_servers` field.

 [A27]: A27-xds-global-load-balancing.md
 [A36]: A36-xds-for-servers.md